bact/spdx-3-model/serialization/README.md

     element using VEX (Vulnerability Exploitability eXchange) (see the serialized examples listed in *Example* under each vulnerability assessment relationship class definition)
-  - How a vulnerability element may be fixed for a particular software package element
+  - How a vulnerability element can be fixed for a particular software package element
   - Results of a vulnerability scan or audit
 - Adding `foundBy`, `publishedBy`, `reportedBy` relationships between an agent